-All was ready to complete my purchase in Mynydd Isa next Thursday.
-I have now been asked to send a copy of my building insurance schedule by my solicitor as he says that he has to check this in his capacity as lawyer for the lender.
-What risks does the mortgage company expect the insurance to cover?
+I am hoping to move into my new home in Mynydd Isa next Thursday.
+I have now been asked to send a copy of my building insurance schedule by my solicitor as as she informs me that she is duty bound to validate that it is in order for the lender.
+What risks does the lender expect the insurance to cover?

 Any lawyer on acting for lenders would need to check that the following risks are covered fire; lightning; aircraft; explosion; earthquake; storm; flood; escape of water or oil; riot; malicious damage; theft or attempted theft; falling trees and branches and aerials; subsidence; heave;landslip;collision;accidental damage to underground services;professional fees, demolition and site clearance costs; and public liability to anyone else.
-There are some other issues such as the level of excess that are set out in a lender’s Part 2 conditions.
+There are some other issues such as the level of excess that are set out in a lender’s UK Finance Lenders’ Handbook instructions.
 These obligations are not limited to conveyancing in Mynydd Isa.

 What does my ID and proof of funds have anything to do with my conveyancing in Mynydd Isa?
 Why is this being asked of me?